DFaSRi/VRDProject/README.md

 This framework is aim at background micro services, and also include a preemptive web server balancer for this framework. framework is develop by C++ (11 and above) and Lua (5.3.4).

+Framework fit for online-games server(use internal protocol to communicate), also fit for http server(a ligit weight http server)

+Framework resolve the most painful problem of micro service, it's document. referenced springboot + swagger, framework also support generate docuemnt, as long as api's comment writed in a fixed format(support markdown), document would be generated and can be accept in web browser.

 Let's introduce how this framework working.

 # ep-midas